-The Geoscience and Society Summit has announced that world-renowned professor of economics and leader in sustainable development, Jeffrey Sachs, director of the Center for Sustainable Development at Columbia University, and political scientist, Jane O'Meara Sanders, founder and Fellow of the Sanders Institute, as co-keynotes for this game-changing event.
-Dr. Sachs, will be presenting remotely to highlight the importance of how the global science community can play a leading role in developing solutions to some of our greatest challenges; Dr. Sanders will discuss how the Sanders Institute leverages the global science community to inform solutions to major global challenges.
+The Geoscience and Society Summit has announced that world-renowned professor of economics and leader in sustainable development, Jeffrey Sachs, Director of the UN Sustainable Development Solutions Network, and political scientist, Jane O'Meara Sanders, founder and Fellow of the Sanders Institute, as the virtual co-keynotes for this game-changing event.
+Professor Sachs, will highlight the importance of how the global science community can play a leading role in developing solutions to some of our greatest challenges; Dr. Sanders will discuss how the Sanders Institute leverages the global science community to inform solutions to major global challenges.
+Due to prior commitments as well as staying mindful of carbon footprints, both Professor Sachs and Dr. Sanders will be participating virtually.

 About the GSS Keynote Lecturers